Does Vaseline help eyelashes grow?

-Every girls wants thicker, more luscious looking lashes, and while there are a range of mascaras and even fake eyelashes out there that can do the trick – why settle for temporary long lashes when you can grow your own lashes?
+Every girl wants thicker, more luscious-looking lashes, and while there are a range of mascaras and even fake eyelashes out there that can do the trick – why settle for temporary long lashes when you can grow your own lashes?

 That’s what we’re all about – finding the best ways to grow eyelashes longer, thicker, and faster.

 And among the many ways to do so is… Vaseline.

 We’ve gotten a bunch of emails all basically asking the same question:

 “Does putting vaseline on your eyelashes work?”

 Well, it depends on what you want it to “work” for.

 If you’re looking to grow longer eyelashes – then, no, Vaseline will not dramatically lengthen your eyelashes.
 To do that, you’ll want a great eyelash growth product.